 SME definition of the European Commission

-Micro, small and medium-sized enterprises (SMEs) are defined in the EU Recommendation 2003/361.
-According to this, an enterprise is considered an SME if it has no more than 249 employees and an annual turnover not exceeding € 50 million or a balance sheet total not exceeding € 43 million.
+The European Commission defines micro, small and medium-sized enterprises (SMEs) in the EU Recommendation 2003/361.
+According to this, SMEs have up to 249 employees and an annual turnover not exceeding € 50 million or a balance sheet total not exceeding € 43 million.

-- Small enterprise: up to 49 employees and up to €10 million turnover/year and no micro enterprise
+- Small enterprises: up to 49 employees and up to €10 million turnover p.a. (excluding micro enterprises)

 - Medium-sized enterprises: up to 249 employees and up to €50 million turnover p.a. (excluding micro and small enterprises).

 Due to a lack of corresponding data, EU SME statistics (still) do not consider linkages between SMEs and company groups.